Dependence of decoherence-assisted classicality on the ways a system is partitioned into subsystems: Partitioning relativity

 In general, TPS-1 corresponds to a very unnatural bipartition.
-However in certain toy models TPS-1 appears to be natural, for example, in the paradigmatic central spin model \cite{zurek1982environment} with a Hamiltonian \be H=\sigma_{\rm central}^z \sum_{n=1}^N g_n \sigma_n^z, \ee where a central spin $1/2$ is regarded as a system and $N$ peripheral spins $1/2$ as a bath.
+However in certain toy models TPS-1 appears to be natural, for example, in the paradigmatic central spin model with a Hamiltonian \be H=\sigma_{\rm central}^z \sum_{n=1}^N g_n \sigma_n^z, \ee where a central spin $1/2$ is regarded as a system and $N$ peripheral spins $1/2$ as a bath.
+This model was studied by Zurek \cite{zurek1982environment} who demonstrated that the decoherence singles out states $|\uparrow\ra,$ $|\downarrow\ra$ to be pointer states and leads to the fast decay of Schr\"{o}dinger-cat-like superpositions $(\alpha |\uparrow\ra+\beta |\downarrow\ra)$ to incoherent mixtures.
+Thus, eigenbasis-induced TPS is not in general suitable for demonstrating the {\it failure} of the decoherence-assisted emergence of classicality.
+However in the next section we show that the thermalization is absent in TPS-1, while in Sec. \ref{sec decoherence} we turn to a more sophisticated TPS to deal with the decoherence.